nguyenkhois/code-template-generator/README.md

 * [Project templates](https://github.com/nguyenkhois/build-environments):
     * It's simple for:
         * Configuration and installation for the dependencies you need.
-        * Using together with or moving to/from an other React build environment.
+        * Using together or moving to/from an other React build environment.
     * Code splitting.
     * Image handling.
     * CSS, JS code injected automatic into HTML template.